 - 1 1/2 tsp bicarbonate of soda

 - Grease & line a 2lb loaf tin with backing parchment

-- In a large saucepan melt together the butter, sugar, treacle & syrup, then set aside to cool a little
+- In a large saucepan melt together the golden syrup with the butter then set aside to cool to room temperature

-- Bake at 170°C for 50 minutes – 1 hour until a skewer inserted into the centre comes out clean & the cake springs back when pressed lightly with a finger
+- Bake the gingerbread loaf at 180°C for 50 minutes – 1 hour until a skewer inserted into the centre comes out clean & the cake springs back when pressed lightly with a finger

 - Leave the cake to cool in its tin for 10 minutes before removing & allowing to cool fully on a cooling rack